Health Library

 Causes

-`When working well, the 4 chambers of the heart contract (squeeze) in an organized way.
+When working well, the 4 chambers of the heart contract (squeeze) in an organized way.

 Electrical signals direct your heart to pump the right amount of blood for your body's needs.
 The signals begin in an area called the sinoatrial node (also called the sinus node or SA node).

-• As a result, the heart cannot pump enough blood to meet the body's needs.
+- As a result, the heart cannot pump enough blood to meet the body's needs.

 These problems can affect both men and women.
 They become more common with increasing age.

-Common causes of atrial fibrillation include:
+Common causes of AFib include:

 Symptoms

 You may not be aware that your heart is not beating in a normal pattern.
+When symptoms are present, they may include one or more of the following:

 Exams and Tests

-The health care provider may hear a fast heartbeat while listening to your heart with a stethoscope.
+Your health care provider may hear a fast heartbeat while listening to your heart with a stethoscope.
 Your pulse may feel fast, uneven, or both.

 If your abnormal heart rhythm comes and goes, you may need to wear a special monitor to diagnose the problem.
 The monitor records the heart's rhythms over a period of time.

-• Event monitor (3 to 4 weeks)
+- Event monitor (3 to 4 weeks)

-• Holter monitor (24-hour test)
+- Holter monitor (24-hour test)

-• Implanted loop recorder (extended monitoring)
+- Implanted loop recorder (extended monitoring)

 Tests to find heart disease may include: